Guidance on Coronavirus

 How will my lessons and lectures be delivered?

-The college is well known for providing high level practical vocational skills in a realistic work environment.
+We are well known for providing high level practical vocational skills in a realistic work environment.
 Consequently, we have chosen to continue to do this as normally as possible.
 To allow this to happen and to comply with government guidance, some theory sessions will initially be delivered online.
 Online learning will still be supported by academic staff and teaching, support and guidance for all students will continue to be at the heart of all we do.
 Employing a mix of face-to-face teaching and remote delivery allows us to keep social distancing in place and ensure a consistent and adaptable delivery.

-We would like to give our assurance, that digital learning will be supervised and interactive.
+We would like to give our assurance that digital learning will be supervised and interactive.
 Students can access digital delivery on-site in designated spaces or from home to fulfil this work.
 Clear communication channels are in place so that students can get the support they need whether on site or working from home. have and will have the advantage of staff support and supervision in a purpose-built learning environment.

 The College has extensive IT facilities across our sites, so no student will be disadvantaged in any way.
 All students will be assessed at the start of the term to see if they require additional support - this will also be provided at College.